akhilrao/akhilrao.github.io/_posts/2015-11-01-nash-bargaining-example.md

 The NBS represents a particular example of an axiomatic bargaining system.
 These are solution concepts where the solution is characterized by defining the axioms it must satisfy.
 Such solution concepts are used in cooperative game theory, where players are trying to maximize some total pie conditional on some "disagreement outcome" if they fail to reach an agreement.

 The division of the joint surplus should satisfy some individual rationality and collective rationality (pareto efficiency) constraints.
-This still leaves us with a whole set of equilibria all along the efficient frontier.
+This can still leave us with a whole set of equilibria all along the efficient frontier.
 So we impose some axioms on the solution based on how we think the cooperation should be, and that usually gives us a unique equilibrium.
-This is why axiomatic bargaining is sometimes called "equilibrium selection" because we choose the axioms.
+Axiomatic bargaining is sometimes called "equilibrium selection" because we choose the equilibrium by choosing the axioms.

 A two-player bargaining problem is characterized by a pair \\( (F,v) \\), where \\(F\\) is a closed and convex "feasible set" and \\(v \in F\\) is a vector of disagreement outcomes.
 The set \\( F \cap \\{ (x_1 , x_2) : x_1 \gt v_1, x_2 \gt v_2  \\} \\) should be bounded and non-empty.
 This is the set of feasible outcomes that is strictly better than the outcome if they can't agree, \\( (v_1, v_2) \\).